msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 using Statistics           # mean()
 ```

 Finally, various GPU backends can be used (see the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/gpu/#GPU-Support) for details).
-For instance, if one wishes to employ an NVIDIA GPU when running the following examples, simply the load the following packages:
+For instance, if one wishes to employ an NVIDIA GPU when running the following examples, simply the load the `CUDA.jl` package:

 ```
 using CUDA
-using cuDNN
 ```